mdnice/sitdown/README.md

 ### `keep(filter)`

 Determines which elements are to be kept and rendered as HTML.
-By default, Turndown does not keep any elements.
+By default, Sitdown does not keep any elements.
 The filter parameter works like a rule filter \(see section on filters belows\).
 Example:

 ```js
 sitdown.service.keep(['del', 'ins'])